 Bear Lake Road Shuttle Bus

-This route runs from the Park and Ride stop to Bear Lake with stop at Bierstadt Lake Trailhead and Glacier Gorge Trailhead.
+This route runs from the park-and-ride stop to Bear Lake, stopping at Bierstadt Lake Trailhead and Glacier Gorge Trailhead.

-This route offers stops at Sprague Lake, Glacier Basin Campground, Hallowell Park, Tuxedo Park, Morraine Lake Campground, C Loop, Cub Lake Trailhead, Fern Lake Bus Stop.
+This route offers stops at Sprague Lake, Glacier Basin Campground, Hallowell Park, Tuxedo Park, Moraine Lake Campground, C Loop, Cub Lake Trailhead, and Fern Lake Bus Stop.

 Top Mountain Peaks in Rocky Mountain National Park